ustundag/Progress-bar-for-GIFs/README.md

 # Progress bar for GIFs

 A script that helps you catch the end of perfectly looping GIFs, preventing you from falling into the trap.
+And yes, I helped save the world!

 ## Dependencies